joseferrerh/invoices-leanautomation/README.md

   - query docDigitizer to obtain the documentID related to the taskID
   - query again docDigitizer to obtain the document Details

-Ivoices are also saved and registered into an AirTable repository.
+Invoices are also saved and registered into an AirTable repository.

 ## Requirements